 Read our full guide on the cheapest way to sell your house to learn more.

 We'll have more guides coming soon on how to find the best estate agent for your property.

 During my career I've bought and sold nearly 150 of my own properties, and sold hundreds more for clients.
 Here I'll share my recommendations for how I'd sell a house, depending on what my priority was.

 Sell through a local estate agent.
 The process will take some time, but you'll end up with the highest price eventually.

 We'll have guides coming soon on finding the best estate agent.
-In the mean time, call us on 0330 223 5568.
-We'll research your market and share our recommendations.

 I suggest staying away from online estate agents.
 Their fees are lower, but they've achieved lower costs by replacing people with technology.
 Although this works for most industries in the 21st century, property is a business about people, and about relationships.